Do you find it odd that certain lures or baits are associated “geographically” by anglers?

 I know I do it, or at least used to.

 One lure type that I always assumed only worked on “American” Bass was crankbaits.
 For some god-forsaken reason, I couldn’t get it in my head that a lure is a lure, and a fish is a fish.
 I’d caught Walleye and Pike on crankbaits so I knew some fish would eat them.
 So then, as for Bass, if they work in the south, then why wouldn’t they work in the north?
-I finally sucked up my naive attitude and started using Cranks for Bass–thank god!
+I finally sucked up my naive attitude and started using Cranks for Bass – and thank god I did!

 Pretty much everyone now knows what a Bass shaped crankbait looks like.
 It’s kind of fishy shaped and occasionally crawfish shaped.